Richard H. Hoffmann: Psychiatric practice

 Although Hoffmann treated both rich and poor he became known for his high-profile patients and was often referred to in the media as a "Park Avenue psychiatrist".
 Hoffmann studied psychiatry in Vienna shortly after the turn of the century.
 He continued as a working psychiatrist into his seventies.
 In the 1940s, he was psychiatric advisor to the District Attorney of Nassau County.
 Among the more famous cases on which he consulted were the Creighton-Applegate poison case and the Lindbergh kidnapping.
 He was a frequent consultant on the stories of the day to the New York city media.
 Hoffmann's name was often spelled in media accounts of the day, without the double "n", as "Hoffman".

-During his work on Winter Carnival (film) in 1939, F. Scott Fitzgerald went on an alcoholic binge and was treated by Hoffmann.
+During his work on Winter Carnival in 1939, F. Scott Fitzgerald went on an alcoholic binge and was treated by Hoffmann.
 Hoffmann had met Scott and Zelda Fitzgerald in Paris in 1925.
 He admired Scott's writing, knew about his drinking, and said he would do what he could.
 One afternoon Sheilah Graham came into the room after a session and was dismayed to see that Scott had managed to reverse roles: He was listening to Dr. Hoffmann's problems and happily psychoanalyzing his psychiatrist.

 For two years Hoffmann treated underworld crime figure Frank Costello.
 The news media became aware that Hoffmann was treating Costello after Costello held fundraisers for the Salvation Army which included several judges among the invitees.
 Hoffmann admitted freely to the press that he was treating Costello and said he had advised the gangster to associate with a better class of people.
 Angered that Hoffmann had broken doctor-patient confidentiality by speaking publicly of his treatment, Costello severed their relationship saying it was actually he who had helped Hoffmann meet a better class of people.